 COMPASS MINERALS DEADLINE ALERT: Bragar Eagel & Squire, P.C.
 Reminds Investors that a Class Action Lawsuit Has Been Filed Against Compass Minerals International, Inc. and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Compass Minerals International, Inc. (“Compass Minerals” or the “Company”) (NYSE: CMP) in the United States District Court of Kansas on behalf of all persons and entities who purchased or otherwise acquired Compass Minerals securities between October 31, 2017 and November 18, 2018, both dates inclusive (the “Class Period”).
+NEW YORK, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized stockholder rights law firm, reminds investors that a class action lawsuit has been filed against Compass Minerals International, Inc. ("Compass Minerals" or the "Company") CMP in the United States District Court of Kansas on behalf of all persons and entities who purchased or otherwise acquired Compass Minerals securities between October 31, 2017 and November 18, 2018, both dates inclusive (the "Class Period").
 Investors have until December 20, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Click here to participate in the action.